Scott Cain

 Scott Cain (born 2 April 1981) is an Australian singer and TV presenter.
 In 2002 he won the third Australian Popstars TV talent competition.
 His debut solo album, Controlled Folly (October 2002), peaked in the ARIA Albums Chart top 50.
 Its lead single, "I'm Moving On" (May 2002), reached number one on the related ARIA Singles Chart.
 While competing on Popstars, the Final 7 contestants released a compilation single with each providing a cover version of Stevie Wonder's "Superstition", which peaked at number seven.
-His wife, Danielle Stearman, was a fellow contestant on Popstars, the couple have two children together.
+His wife, Danielle Stearman, was a fellow contestant on Popstars, the couple have three children together.
+In 2024 they formed a local cover band together called MixTape Trio with another local musician.